22 SAMR Model for Integrating Technology

 • Having students use MS word to turn in typed papers instead of written papers

-• Using the discussion board instead of the traditional face to face class discussion
+• Using the discussion board instead of the traditional face-to-face class discussion

 • Creating a video lecture in place of traditional lectures